Are you planning a visit to the Mauna Kea summit for the sunset of your life on your next Big Island adventure? Then this post is for you.

 If measured from the bottom base in the ocean right up to the top, it would be the tallest peak on the planet, twice as tall as Mount Everest.
 Amazing, right?

-It will take you over one hour or so to reach Mauna Kea from Kona, Hilo or Waimea (Kamuela).
+It will take you over an hour or so to reach Mauna Kea from Kona, Hilo or Waimea (Kamuela).
 As always, we recommend saving your destination on Google maps on your smartphone before heading out and then following the instructions.

 It’s a Living Mountain with Every Kind of Climate Zone